dboyev/dbms1/README.md

 ## **Media**
 - All Images were taken from [Unsplash](https://unsplash.com/).
 All authors were attributed in the alt text of relevant images.
+- The Video in Gallery section was taken from [here](https://www.videvo.net/video/low-level-shot-of-man-skipping/456702/).

 ## **Acknowledgements**
 - My Mentor Antonio for valuable feedback.